Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Abstract

-for a constant $C$ depending only on $d$ and $V$ when $G(x,0)=p\cdot x$.
-The effective Hamiltonian $\overline H_{A}(p)$ corresponds to the effective burning velocity (turbulent flame speed) in physics literature, which we conjecture to grow like $O\left({A\over \log A}\right)$ as $A$ increases.
-Our proof combines PDE methods with a dynamical analysis of the Kohn-Serfaty deterministic game characterization of the curvature G-equation while utilizing the special structure of the cellular flow.
+for a constant $C$ depending only on {on the Markstein number $d$ and the cellular flow amplitude $A$.} The number $\overline H(p)$ corresponds to the effective burning velocity in the physics literature.
+The non-coercivity encountered here is one of the major difficulties for homogenization of the mean curvature-type equations.
+To overcome it, we introduce a new approach that combines PDE methods with a dynamical analysis of the Kohn-Serfaty deterministic game characterization of the curvature G-equation utilizing the streamline structure of cellular flows.
+Extension to general two-dimensional incompressible flows is also discussed.
+In three dimensional incompressible flows, the existence of $\overline H(p)$ might fail when the flow intensity exceeds a bifurcation value even for simple shear flows \cite{MMTXY2023}.

 70H20, 76M50, 76M45, 76N20.

 Front motion, cellular flow, curvature effect,

 homogenization, game theory.